Ironworks-Robotics/2020frcsuperbot/README.md

 Triangle | Manually load and fire turret (manual override) Share | Disable camera overlay (manual override)

 A second PS4 Controller can also be hooked up to act as a temporary drive controller in place of the Xbox Controller.
 To enable, set `tempController = true` in `teleopInit()` of [Robot.java](https://github.com/RandomBananazz/2020frcsuperbot/blob/betterstuff/src/main/java/frc/robot/Robot.java#L162).
-The controls remain equivalent to the Xbox Controller.
+The controls remain equivalent to those on the Xbox Controller.

 Questions: team7690amhs@gmail.com